A Very Brief History of the

 For many years the Society hosted an annual vintage rally often held in the magnificent grounds of Long Melford Hall in Suffolk but unfortunately in recent years (2018 onwards) it has not been possible to hold a rally due mainly to the amount of “red tape” placed upon us by our local Council.
 The Committee worked long and hard to find a way to comply with the requirements placed upon us but ultimately we have, for the foreseeable future, been forced to abandon any thoughts of holding another rally.

-In 2018 the Society celebrated 50 years of progress and continues to be one of the most respected clubs of it’s type in the UK.
+In 2023 the Society celebrates 55 years of progress and continues to be one of the most respected clubs of it’s type in the UK.